 Blood Glucose Monitoring

 Regular Self-Monitoring Blood Glucose (SMBG) levels using traditional devices can be valuable in measuring glycemic levels (Lori et al., 2018).
 Many studies have found people diagnosed with diabetes find it advantageous to use SMBG levels for many beneficial reasons.
-SMBG gives individuals an insight into the positive health outcomes of lifestyle and behavioural adjustments and can also increase their motivation to adhere to adjusted food intake, physical activity, and medications (Pleus et al., 2022).
+SMBG gives individuals an insight into the positive health outcomes of lifestyle and behavioral adjustments and can also increase their motivation to adhere to adjusted food intake, physical activity, and medications (Pleus et al., 2022).
 For example, an epidemiological cohort study found that SMBG was associated with a 32% reduction in risk of myocardial infarction, stroke, foot amputation, blindness or end-stage renal failure and a 51% reduction in mortality over a one year observation period (Martin et al., 2006).
 SMBG along with diligent tracking not only empowers individuals but also equips their diabetes care team with the necessary information to make informed treatment adjustments, thereby optimizing health outcomes (Lori et al., 2018).
 The decisions made by the diabetes care team, supported by SMBG data, play a pivotal role in delaying or preventing diabetes-related complications such as heart attacks, strokes, kidney disease, blindness, and amputations (Lori et al., 2018).

 Blood glucose monitoring is most impactful when coupled with a diabetes education program that helps to guide individuals to make healthy behavioral adjustments in response to blood glucose levels (Weinstock et al., 2020).
-In a randomized clinical trial conducted by Franciosi et al., (2011), patients with T2D were randomly selected to SMBG levels supplemented with education on how to modify behaviours based on the SMBG readings during monthly meetings or to receive usual care.
+In a randomized clinical trial conducted by Franciosi et al., (2011), patients with T2D were randomly selected to SMBG levels supplemented with education on how to modify behaviors based on the SMBG readings during monthly meetings or to receive usual care.
 After six months, the study found that the mean A1C, which is the average blood glucose of an individual over three months, and body weight of those in the intervention group were significantly lower compared to those who received usual care (Franciosi et al., 2011).

 Medication Adherence